rainer-w/fair-clustering-evaluation/README.md

 # Are We Evaluating Fair Clustering Fairly?
 Benchmarks, Protocols and Data Generation for Non-Convex Fair Clustering

 Fair clustering evaluation currently lacks standardized benchmarks and protocols.
 Existing evaluations rely heavily on a small number of datasets originally developed for supervised learning, resulting in inconsistent preprocessing and incomparable experimental settings.
-This repository provides a benchmark study of fair clustering evaluation, including a fairness-aware model selection protocol and a synthetic data generator for density-based clustering scenarios.
+This repository provides a benchmark study of fair clustering evaluation, including a fairness-aware protocol and a synthetic data generator for density-based clustering scenarios.
 ---

 # Artifact Overview